janhoy/solr-clients/dotnet/solr-client-official/README.md

 using System.Collections.Generic;
 using System.Diagnostics;
 using System.Net.Http;
-using SolrClient.Api;
+using ApacheSolr.Api;
-using SolrClient.Client;
+using ApacheSolr.Client;
-using SolrClient.Model;
+using ApacheSolr.Model;

 namespace Example
 {